mortzaCFT/NetTool/README.md

 ## Feature

-1. Has Main menu for help  you in learning

-2. ip_info
+1. ip_info

-3. Display your ip(With host you can change the host)
+2. Display your ip(With host you can change the host)

-4. check connection,Wlan Controol
+3. check connection,Wlan Controol

-5. off and on your Ethernet
+4. off and on your Ethernet

-6. Check Port(Fttp),GET MAC
+5. Check Port(Fttp),GET MAC

-7. Wifi Tool!Show Information interfaces and display a Attrib...
+6. Wifi Tool!Show Information interfaces and display a Attrib...

-8. Disable or On your FireWall Vary simple!
+7. Disable or On your FireWall Vary simple!
 Just Two Key need to enter!

-9.Downloader!
+8.Downloader!

-10.System File Check
+9.System File Check

 AND OTHER ....
 ## Hint